 Isolation and quarantine exemptions

-Per UCLA’s isolation and quarantine protocol and LACDPH orders, if you have been in close contact with an infected person but are asymptomatic, you do not need to quarantine — but you must wear a highly protective mask around other people until 10 days have passed since your initial exposure.
-If you are isolating, you must wear a mask if you will be around others, including those you live with.
+If you have been in close contact with an infected person but are asymptomatic, you do not need to quarantine.
+However, it is strongly recommended that you wear a highly protective mask around other people — especially those who are at high risk of severe illness — until 10 days have passed since your initial exposure.

 Travel and public transit